 How can I move a website from HostGator to DreamHost?

-To transfer a website from HostGator to DreamHost, you must first register an account with DreamHost.
+To move a website from HostGator to DreamHost, you must first register an account with DreamHost.
 Then, make a copy of your website’s files and upload them to DreamHost.
 Before upgrading DNS, ensure that your website is working properly.
 The last step is to point your DNS to DreamHost.

 Can I transfer a domain from DreamHost to HostGator?